Lash Care: Winter Edition

 Get your fills

 Schedule regular fills with your lash artist (every 2-3 weeks) to keep your sets party-ready all season long.
 At your fill appointments, your lash artist doesn’t just apply extensions to new lashes.
 She or he removes and replaces any overgrown or twisted extensions, increases fullness with capping (ask your lash artist about this!), and monitors your lash health.
+While looking out for your lashes, your lash artist is also protecting you from germs and adhesive vapours with an activated charcoal mask.
 If you are experiencing any seasonal shedding, premature loss of extensions, or stress on the natural lashes, your lash artist can let you know.

 There’s nothing like a dip in a hot tub or a ten-minute steam to chase the winter chill from your bones.
 And while hot tubs, saunas, and steam rooms are safe for use with lash extensions, you should avoid touching your eyes while you’re using them.
 Extreme heat can soften the adhesive bonds, and rubbing your eyes while the bonds are relaxed can cause lash extensions to pop off.
 Don't worry though, as long as your steer clear of touching your extensions, your lashes won’t experience any side effects from the heat; your set will be back to normal as soon as your lashes cool down again.